Wikiedit01995/MySQLInstallerbatchfile/README.md

 It is higly recommended that you check the license so you know your rights.

-**Note: This file is currently in its Alpha release, so remember to keep a heads-up for bugs and un-optimised code ahead!**
+**Note: This file is currently release-candidate, so remember to keep a heads-up for bugs and un-optimised code ahead!**